maxbraz/finch/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## install dependencies
-## from the terminal inside this directory, run npm install to load the necessary dependencies
+from terminal navigate to the /client directory, run npm install navigate to the /server directory, run npm install

 ## start the server
-from withing the client directory, run npm start.
-This should open a browser at http://localhost:3000/
+from withing the server directory, run node server.js output to terminal should read:

-## Available Scripts
+    Server is running on port: 5000
+    Successfully connected to MongoDB

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`